00

 7. Well-Thought-Out Conversion Process.
 Remove every restriction from the customer journey; use pre-filled information, guest checkouts, or enable social login options to minimize manual labor.

 8. Personalized Marketing.
-Suppose you’ve done proper market research and gone through the various steps in understanding your ideal customers.
+Suppose you’ve done proper market research and gone through the various steps of your ideal customers.
+You've used different data collection methods, including a Web scraping API to gather insights from relevant sources.
 In that case, you should know how to target specific customer segments based on their preferences, behavior, or demographic information.

 9. Analytics and Data Analysis.
 Track and analyze user behavior and conversion funnels, and observe areas for improvement.